RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     To see more examples of CSI queries, start the Quick Browse dialog box again, and press **F1** to open the product help.

-**Setting a simple breakpoint**
+**Setting a Simple Breakpoint**

 Check the Breakpoints view at the top right of the screen.
 Currently, there are no breakpoints set in the program.
 To set a simple breakpoint:

 1. Scroll down the code to line 171.
-2. Double-click in the grey area to the left of this line or right-click in the same place, and click **Toggle Breakpoint**.
+2. Double-click in the grey area to the left of this line or right-click in the same place, and select **Toggle Breakpoint**.

     ![](images/878abd2c21b3ea7a1828d0ce903ac9ad.jpg)